 Improving government operations

-To improve our own operations, the Australian Government is implementing the Energy Efficiency in Government Operations (EEGO) Policy which comprises three major elements:
+To improve our own operations, the Australian Government is implementing the Energy Efficiency in Government Operations (EEGO) policy which comprises 3 major elements:

 - Minimum energy performance standards for government tenanted office buildings, appliances and vehicles

 - Annual reporting of energy performance by agencies.

 Green leases for government tenancies

 A national Green Lease Schedule has been developed which sets minimum energy efficiency standards for government office leasing.

 Commercial Building Baseline Study